Tooth Pain Relief: Home Remedies, Causes, and When to See a Dentist

 Grind fresh ginger root and blend it with water to form a paste.
 Administer the paste to the impacted region and allow it to rest for some minutes before cleansing it with warm saltwater.

 If your toothache is caused by a more severe infection in the pulp tissue of your tooth, your dental professional may recommend root canal therapy.
-This treatment involves removing the infected pulp tissue and cleaning the root canal system of your tooth.
+Such a therapy implies working out the pulp tissue of an infected tooth and the root canal system of your tooth.

 Your dental consultant will then fill the root canal with a dental material and restore the tooth with a crown or filling.
-Root canal treatment is a highly effective dental procedure that can help relieve pain and prevent tooth extraction.
+Root canal therapy is an efficient dental treatment that would lessen the torment and evade the amputation of the teeth.

 In some situations, tooth pain may be caused by a tooth that is too damaged or decayed to be saved.
 If so, your dental consultant may recommend a tooth extraction.